NCBI-Hackathons/Metatranscriptomics_Pilot/README.md

 1.)
 Looking for mismatch between DNA and RNA, as in low signal in DNA high in RNA and visa versa.
 2.)
 Able to process short OR long read data
 3.)
 If methylation data is available, match methylation data with transcription
 4.)
 “Dark Matter” of metatranscriptomics data: how do we use seq’s that don’t align to any reference genome?
 How to get functional insight into unaligned reads
+5.)
+Normalization of expression data based on taxon abundance